Manage your Astra enterprise

 • organizations: An array of objects providing usage and cost breakdowns by organization, further subdivided by products and resources.
 Individual resources can be broken into additional usage categories, such as regional usage.

-To get a detailed usage report, see Download an enterprise usage report.
+To get a detailed usage report, see Download a complete monthly enterprise usage report.

 Get a usage summary for a specific time range of up to 31 days, optionally filtering on specific organizations or resources: